The following populations are eligible for BadgerCare Plus:

 Providers should note that a member may be enrolled in more than one limited benefit category.
 For example, a member may be enrolled in Family Planning Only Services and the TB-Only Benefit.

-Providers are strongly encouraged to verify dates of enrollment and other coverage information using the EVS to determine whether a member is in a limited benefit category, receives full-benefit Medicaid or BadgerCare Plus, or both.
+Providers are strongly encouraged to verify dates of enrollment and other coverage information using Wisconsin's EVS to determine whether a member is in a limited benefit category, receives full-benefit Medicaid or BadgerCare Plus, or both.

 Providers are responsible for knowing which services are covered under a limited benefit category.
 If a member of a limited benefit category requests a service that is not covered under the limited benefit category, the provider may collect payment from the member if certain conditions are met.